obsproject/rfcs/text/0039-service-overhaul.md

 This will require to introduce in the Property API a way to indicate that the settings are not valid.

 TODO: Think about recommendation

+## Deprecations in the Frontend API

+Those functions will be deprecated without replacement:
+- `obs_frontend_set_streaming_service()` must be deprecated because the output selection is done in the settings windows and is no longer done while the stream is starting.
+- `obs_frontend_save_streaming_service()` must be deprecated because plugin should not be able to override what is saved by the settings window.

+Those needs to deprecated before the rest of the RFC implementation is merged or those functions will have to be turned into stub functions while being deprecated.

 ## Service plugins
 ### Service API